plebbit/plebbit-js/README.md

 }
 ChallengeRequestMessage extends PubsubMessage /* (sent by post author) */ {
   acceptedChallengeTypes: string[] // list of challenge types the client can do, for example cli clients or old clients won't do all types
-  encryptedPublication: Encrypted
+  encrypted: Encrypted
+  /* ChallengeRequestMessage.encrypted.ciphertext decrypts to JSON {
+    publication: Publication
+    challengeAnswers?: string[] // some challenges might be included in subplebbit.challenges and can be pre-answered challengeCommentCids?: string[] // some challenges could require including comment cids in other subs, like friendly subplebbit karma challenges
+  }
-  // plebbit-js should decrypt the publication when possible, and add an `publication` property for convenience (not part of the broadcasted pubsub message)
+  plebbit-js should decrypt the encrypted fields when possible, and add `ChallengeRequestMessage.publication` property for convenience (not part of the broadcasted pubsub message) */
 }
 ChallengeMessage extends PubsubMessage /* (sent by subplebbit owner) */ {
   encryptedChallenges: Encrypted // a challenge message has a challenges array with 1 or more challenges